gugahoa/gustavoaguiar_dev/content/journey-trait-like-behavior-reasonml.md

 };
 ```

-Then, as we code our modules, if one should be Decodable, we only need to adhere it Decodable type signature, such as:
+Then, as we code our modules, if one should be Decodable, we only need to adhere to the Decodable type signature, such as:

 ```reason
 module Unit = {